yunlianqk/HouckLabCodebase/@M9330AWG/README.md

     - OUTPUTCONFIG = 2: Amplified single-ended output, max amplitude = 0.34 to 0.5 V

   See the [User Manual](./M9330A%20User's%20Guide.pdf) for details.
 - Markers will automatically be applied to non-zero waveform points.
-The effect of **mkraddwidth** and **mkr1offset** is shown in the figure below.
+The effect of **mkraddwidth** and **mkroffset** is shown in the figure below.

     <div style="text-align:center"><img src="./marker2.jpg" alt="Marker figure" align="middle"/></div>